Following a low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial

 IBS and SIBO is a common gut problem with symptoms including stomach pain, bloating, gas, and changes in bowel habits such as alternating between diarrhea and constipation.

 If there is bacterial overgrowth in the small intestine, bacteria begin to ferment the carbs too early, thus causing many symptoms.

 SIBO and IBS are interconnected, with the common denominator of high fodmap foods aggravating digestive symptoms by providing food for bacteria that has overgrown in the small intestine, which worsens symptoms of IBS.

-A high fodmap diet increases gas production, which can be measured by a breath test that measures the amount of hydrogen gas in the breath.
+A high fodmap diet increases gas production, measured by a breath test that measures the amount of hydrogen gas in the breath.

 SIBO can cause and worsen IBS symptoms as the overgrowth of bacteria in the small intestine causes excess fermentation resulting in bloating and gas.
 Hydrogen dominant SIBO is prevalent when symptoms of diarrhea are present.

 By removing the high fodmap foods that are rapidly fermented less gas is produced.
 The bacteria are deprived of their fuel source needed to thrive.
-Thus, symptoms of SIBO improve when using a low fodmap diet.
+Thus, symptoms of SIBO improve when using a low fodmap SIBO diet.

 So, what does fodmap mean?

 Fodmaps are known as fermentable and poorly absorbed short-chain carbohydrates.
 These indigestible sugars provide fast food for bowel bacteria.